esgi-grp5/back-api/README.md

 # need to do that to use swagger
 export PATH=$(go env GOPATH)/bin:$PATH
-swag init -g cmd/games/main.go --output swagger/games
-swag init -g cmd/user/main.go --output swagger/user
+swag init -g server/main.go --output swagger/users